dianadevargas/php-framework/README.md

 }
 ```

 All commands should extend the *Command* class.
-The *Command* is stored in the library directory, and may be used as a place to put shared command logic.
-The *Command* extends the framework's *Model* class.
+This class is stored in the library directory, and may be used as a place to put shared command logic.
-You can use classes specifically for a module these classes should be stored in   *modulename/models*
+You can use classes specifically for the module these classes should be stored in   *modulename/models* path.

 ###Handling Missing Methods
-An *index* method may be defined in all commands; this method is called when no other matching method is found on a given controller.
+An *index* method may be defined in all commands; this method is called when the received command does not match any public  method in the command object on a given application.

 ###Examples
 The framework includes one example method.